OpenMDAO/OpenMDAO-Framework/docs/basics/assembly.rst

 cannot be used.
 Instead, the desired variables must be manually created and connected.
 You can find a more detailed example of this in the :ref:`complex tutorial
 <A-More-Complex-Tutorial-Problem>`.
 Most of the time passthroughs are sufficient.

+Next we'll move on to our tutorial for setting up a basic optimization, still using the same Paraboloid component that we built for this one.